sqllabs/sqlstudio/README.md

 MySQL Studio is the web front end for MySQL Audit.

-## Future Roadmap
+## Roadmap

-We follow Django’s official release roadmap.
-Whenever Django publishes a new version, this project upgrades to that release together with the matching Python runtime (for example, Python 3.13 + Django 5.2.8 now, and Python 3.14 + Django 6.0 as soon as it is available).
-Each cycle also cleans up compatibility warnings, applies required migrations, and rebuilds the containers so the code always runs on a fully supported stack.
+We follow MySQL’s official release roadmap.
+Whenever MySQL publishes a new major version, this project upgrades as quickly as possible to support it— for example, we target MySQL 8.4.x today and will move to MySQL 9.7.x as soon as it becomes available.

 ## License